Zoltán Glass: Retirement

 By 1964, Zoltán Glass had made enough money to sell his Chelsea studios to a consortium of British photographers.
-He then moved to a villa in Roquebrune on the French Riviera with his common-law wife Pat, a former cabaret dancer.
+He then moved to a villa in Roquebrune on the French Riviera with his common-law wife Pat (Patricia Shirley Thompson), a former cabaret dancer.
 He offered his collection of pin-up photography to glamour photographer Harrison Marks who turned it down.
-Zoltán died in France on February 24, 1981, at the age of 78, leaving neither offspring nor a will.
+Zoltán died in France on February 24, 1981, at the age of 77, leaving neither offspring nor a will.
 His photographs were eventually given to The National Science and Media Museum in Bradford, Yorkshire.